Jarmahent/DragDropReddit/README.md

 # How to install:

-### 1: Clone this repo into a folder and name it whatever you want.
+### 1: Clone this repo(Or Download Zip) into a folder and name it whatever you want.
 ### 2: Navigate over to Chrome and open `Chrome://extensions`
 ### 3: Click the option: "Load unpacked Extension" and click on the folder that you named
 ### 4: You're good to go!